JGCRI/gcam-doc/demand_water.md

 * **water consumption**: water use that permanently withdraws water from its source; water that is no longer available because it has evaporated, been transpired by plants, incorporated into products or crops, consumed by people or livestock, or otherwise removed from the immediate water environment ([Vickers 2001](#vickers2001)).
 * **biophysical water consumption**: total water required for crop evapo-transpiration; the sum of "blue" and "green" water in [Mekonnen and Hoekstra 2011](#mekonnen2011)
 * **seawater**: water from the oceans, including brackish estuaries, that is withdrawn for cooling thermo-electric power plants, or used in primary energy production.

+### Basin-To-Region and Basin-To-Sector Mapping

+Agricultural water demand is modeled at the basin level directly.
+Demands for water from other sectors are modeled at the geopolitical region and then mapped to the basin.
+For more information, see the detailed description of the [basin mapping](details_#basin-to-regionandbasin-to-sectormapping).

 ## Equations